What is Rhinoplasty?

 Patients come to me from all over Southwest Michigan, Kalamazoo, Grand Rapids, Portage, and Battle Creek for nose surgery because I’m board-certified in plastic surgery and have demonstrated excellent results in nose reshaping procedures.

 Three Reasons for Rhinoplasty or Nose Surgery

 There are three primary reasons for rhinoplasty: aesthetic, medical, and trauma.
 Patients come to me for cosmetic nose surgery because they are dissatisfied with the shape or size of their nose.
 Some patients have a large bump in the nose, some people have a large bulb or droop at the tip, and still, others are unhappy with the size, in general, of their nose.
-These individuals undergo a rhinoplasty to be happier with their appearance.
+These individuals undergo rhinoplasty to be happier with their appearance.

 What Are Medical Reasons for Rhinoplasty?